manywho/service-swagger/README.md

 ## Configuration

+ - **Swagger Description Url**

+This is the url of your api description, in our case is http://petstore.swagger.io/v2/swagger.json

 ### Actions

-Actions are supported for not nested types, and only for one type for input, and one type for output.
+Actions are supported for not nested types, and only for one type/object for input, and one type/object for output.

 E.g. type user
 {